1. What is the 1098-T form?

 For more information, please visit the IRS website or your tax advisor.
 Another source for some helpful information is the Tax Breaks for Higher Education web page provided by the National Association of Student Aid Administrators (NASFAA).

 No. The address shown on Form 1098-T is irrelevant for IRS income tax filing purposes.
 The single most important information on the form is your Social Security Number.
-Please call Wildcat Central at 888-588-6083 if the SSN on your 1098-T is incorrect.
+Please call the Registrar’s office at 325-674-2300 if the SSN on the 1098T is incorrect.
+If you have received a notification from ACU that your SSN is missing, you will not be able to claim the education tax credits on your tax return.

 If you did not receive a 1098-T due to a change of address, or you misplaced the form, you can print a duplicate in the Wildcat Pay Portal.
 Please be advised that ACU will not mail any duplicates.